shvrma/ypc/README.md

 Currently, a standalone compiler frontend.

-See the *examples* folder for examples of both valid and invalid programs in this project's language.
+See the *src/sem/tests/* folder for examples of both valid and invalid programs in this project's language.

 ## Currently recognizable grammar